matthiku/cSpot/readme.md

 | administrator | same as editor plus management of all users and their roles |

 ## Support of mobile devices
-Although this is a web-based application, with the frontend running in a browser, a user can run it like an app using Chrome's feater "Add to homescreen", which is available on all major mobile platforms.
+Although this is a web-based application, with the frontend running in a browser, a user can run it like an app using Chrome's feature called "Add to homescreen", which is available on all major mobile platforms.
 Once opened in the Chrome browser app on your mobile device, select this function in
 Chrome's menu and a new icon will appear on your homescreen:
 ![homescreen](https://raw.githubusercontent.com/matthiku/cSpot/master/public/images/homescreenIcon.png)